Oxford Instruments NanoScience is proud to sponsor the Nicholas Kurti Science Prize for Europe for research in physical science.

 The European prize for physics is named after Professor Nicholas Kurti (1908-1998).
 Professor Kurti is known for his distinguished work in ultra-low temperature physics at the Clarendon Laboratory, Oxford University.
 In fact, this location earned the name “the coldest spot on earth” as a consequence of the ground-breaking research conducted there.
-Using nuclear demagnetisation in conjunction with helium dilution refrigerators of nuclear alignment, Professor Kurti was able to create temperatures of a millionth of a degree above absolute zero.
+Using the nuclear demagnetisation of copper, Professor Kurti was able to create temperatures close to a millionth of a degree above absolute zero.

 Oxford Instruments NanoScience would like to thank Mrs Giana Kurti for her agreement to name the prize after her late husband.

 Professor Vladimir Dmitriev, P L Kapitza Institute, Moscow